 Introduction To Law Schools In South Africa

 Studying law in South Africa will set you on a path to a respected career.
-The legal system is shaped by a blend of Roman-Dutch, English common law, and customary law.
+A blend of Roman-Dutch, English common law, and customary law shapes the legal system.
 The country’s diverse, multicultural environment improves the learning experience, offering valuable opportunities to understand different cultures and make connections.

 Law schools in South Africa offer flexible options to suit students’ needs.
 You can choose between full-time programmes or part-time options with classes twice a week.
 These programmes not only prepare you for board exams but also teach practical skills required in your legal career, such as advocate training.